-As of March 7th, 2022, the recovery fee grid has been updated to reflect recent cost changes.
-This includes, but is not limited to, higher insurance rates, increased security costs, and transportation / fleet costs.
-Please see the rate index table listed below for more details.
+As of January 1, 2026, the recovery fee grid has been updated to reflect recent cost changes.
+This includes but is not limited to higher insurance rates, increased security/cyber security costs, increased transportation/fleet costs and tariffs.
+Please see the rate index tables listed below for more details.

-Safety-Kleen is committed to controlling costs in order to provide our customers with the high value products and services they have come to expect.
-Unfortunately, there are some variable or non-standard costs we cannot fully control, and due to the nature of these costs, we believe our customers are best served by not trying to recoup these through the price of our products and services.
-We believe that our customers deserve a higher level of visibility and transparency to these costs and how they are impacting all of our businesses today.
+Safety-Kleen is committed to controlling costs in order to provide customers with the high-value products and services they have come to expect.
+Unfortunately, there are variable or non-standard costs we cannot fully control, and due to the nature of these costs, we believe our customers are best served by not trying to recoup these costs through the price of our products and services.
+We believe our customers deserve a higher level of visibility and transparency to these costs and how they impact all our businesses today.

 Our standard recovery fee is meant to help us cover these costs and maintain an acceptable operating margin.
-The variable recovery fee is a single line item on customer invoices, comprised of three components: a fixed 1.5% charge for insurance, a fixed 1% charge for security costs, and a variable charge for fuel costs.
+The variable recovery fee is a single line item on customer invoices comprised of four components: a fixed charge for insurance, security/cybersecurity and tariffs, plus a variable charge for fuel costs.

 Fuel Component

-This charge helps us keep up with the changing costs of diesel and other hydrocarbon based fuels, and allows us to achieve the operating margin we need to maintain a high level of service.
-Our fuel component calculation is tied directly to the national average price of diesel fuel as reported by the U.S. Department of Energy's (DOE) Energy Information Administration.
-This index is objective, publicly available and widely recognized as an industry standard.
-Tying our fuel component to this index ensures our customers are assessed a charge that is easy to calculate, adjusted in a timely fashion, and equitable to all parties.
+This charge helps us keep up with the changing costs of diesel and other hydrocarbon-based fuels and allows us to achieve the operating margin we need to maintain a high level of service.
+Our fuel component calculation is tied directly to the national average price of diesel fuel as reported by the U.S. Department of Energy's (DOE) Energy Information Administration or the Natural Resources Canada websites.
+These indexes are objective, publicly available and widely recognized as an industry standard.
+Tying our fuel component to these indexes ensures customers are assessed a charge that is easy to calculate, adjusted in a timely fashion and equitable to all parties.

-Visit the U.S. DOE's Energy Information Administration to learn more.
+Visit the U.S. DOE's Energy Information Administration or the Natural Resources Canada's Monthly Average Retail Prices for Diesel sites to learn more.

-Click here to view the rate index table.
+Click here to view the U.S. rate index table.

-The security and transportation portion of the fee is 1% and is made up of additional costs that Safety-Kleen incurs to maintain heightened security at our facilities and for our transportation fleet and associated employee costs.
-Regulations such as the Patriot Act have increased costs, and Homeland Security measures have been instituted which have also driven up costs.
+The security and transportation portion of the fee is made up of additional costs that Safety-Kleen incurs to maintain heightened security at our facilities and for our transportation fleet and associated employee costs.
+Regulations such as the Patriot Act have increased costs, and Homeland Security measures that have been instituted have also driven up costs.

 Furthermore, all employees are now subject to background checks.
 We must pay an outside agency to complete these thorough checks.
 These are direct costs we incur to maintain security.